TonyVallad/Introduction-SQLite/readme.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available for modification and distribution.
+Please feel free to use it for educational purposes.